ballerina-attic/module-sap/README.md

     serverName:"<Name of the server configuration>",
-    gwHost:"<Gateway host on which the server should be registered>", progId:"<The program ID with which the registration is done>", repositoryDestination:"<Name of the .dest file>",
+    gwHost:"<Gateway host on which the server should be registered>", progId:"<The program ID with which the registration is done>", repositoryDestination:"<Name of the repository>",
     gwServ:"<Gateway service>",
     unicode:"<Determines whether or not you connect in unicodemode>"}, {
     sapClient:"<SAP client, for example, 001>",
     userName:"<The user logon>",
     password:"<The logon password>",